AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/audience-dynamic-remarketing-manage.md

    1. (Optional) Change the **[!UICONTROL Audience Name]**.

-   1. (Optional) From a list of all available tags for the ad network account, change the name of the [!DNL Microsoft Advertising] UET tag that's included in the webpages whose users will comprise the audience.
+   1. (Optional) From a list of all available tags for the ad network account, change the name of the [!DNL Microsoft Advertising] UET tag that's included in the webpages whose users comprise the audience.

    1. (Optional) Change the visitor type for the audience, which is based on visitor actions on the relevant webpages: *[!UICONTROL General Visitors]*, *[!UICONTROL Product Searchers]*, *[!UICONTROL Product Viewers]*, *[!UICONTROL Past Buyers]*, or *[!UICONTROL Shopping Cart Abandoners]*.